MattToegel/CS388/Unit7/project-requirements.md

 8. **UI Consistency**:
    - Ensure a consistent look and feel across all screens, with consistent use of fonts, colors, and layouts.

+9. **Link to these requirements**:
+   - Include a link to this markdown file in your project's markdown file (e.g., README.md).
+   - Optionally, copy these requirements into your markdown so they are visible without needing to navigate.